Website League

 No.

-Some nodes are already available to join pre-launch; you can find out about these in the Discord.
-We will announce general availability in the Discord and in the newsletter.
+Some nodes are already available to join pre-launch; you can find out about these in Coordination and the Discord.
+We will announce general availability in Coordination, the Discord, and in the newsletter.